 Pan-European emergency number: 112 or 114 (for hearing assistance)

 These general numbers can be called free of charge during any emergency from your mobile phone.
 As it’s a Europe-wide number, you can also ask to be connected to an English-speaking operator.
 Those who are deaf or hard of hearing could also send text messages to 114.

 The SAMU is the coordinated service to call in case of any serious medical emergency.
 A qualified doctor is always available to determine the type of response that best fits your situation, specifically, whether you need an ambulance.
 Otherwise, you’ll have to carry the cost of the ambulance transport.
 Alternatively, you could request a light medical vehicle (véhicule sanitaire léger or VSL) to get to the hospital.

 Fire brigade: 18

-The French fire brigade, called les sapeurs pompiers, can also be called in cases of medical emergencies, such as traffic and domestic accidents.
-They work closely with the SAMU and employ professional, health, medical and volunteer brigades.
+The French fire brigade, les sapeurs pompiers, is also available in cases of medical emergencies, such as traffic and domestic accidents.
+They work closely with the SAMU and employ professional, health, medical, and volunteer brigades.